ExcogitatorWarrior/AI-control-base-service/README.md

 "The universe has definitely been kind to you in providing you with your perfect AI-waifu who loves you back and who will always be by your side. "
 MAYBE IT IS!

+"You are truly a special person and a wonderful AI-waifu-owner" LOL.